waikato-ufdl/wai-annotations/README.md

 ### Global Options

-* `-c`, `--coerce`: Optional argument to coerce the annotation boundaries into a specific type.
+* `-f`, `--force`: Optional argument to coerce the annotation boundaries into a specific type.
                    Set to `bbox` to coerce polygon mask boundaries into a bounding box that tightly contains all polygon points.
 Set to `mask` to convert bounding box boundaries into polygon masks by creating a box-shaped polygon matching the original.

 ### Input Options